Skip to main content

 3) Expanding economic connectivity and access between urban and rural areas.

-In line with the CDI’s approach of providing a multi-faceted package of assistance, SURGE leverages and works with existing USAID projects in economic growth, environment, energy and climate change, health, and education.
+In line with the CDI’s approach of providing a multi-faceted package of assistance, SURGE leveraged and worked with existing USAID projects in economic growth, environment, energy and climate change, health, and education.
 Under the CDI, USAID works in partnership with the cities of Batangas, Cagayan de Oro, General Santos, Iloilo, Legazpi, Puerto Princesa, Tagbilaran, Zamboanga, and will cover additional cities in the near term.

-By the end of SURGE, activities are expected to have contributed to higher levels of investment and employment for both the CDI cities and adjacent areas.
+By the end of SURGE, activities contributed to higher levels of investment and employment for both the CDI cities and adjacent areas.

-In the aftermath of the Marawi City siege in 2017, SURGE developed a package of assistance that supports the return and reintegration of internally displaced persons (IDP) in the city through water and sanitation and economic recovery activities.
-These initiatives align with and reinforce the existing strategy of the United States Government of reducing the overall vulnerability of IDPs to violent extremism.
+In the aftermath of the Marawi City siege in 2017, SURGE developed a package of assistance that supported the return and reintegration of internally displaced persons (IDP) in the city through water and sanitation and economic recovery activities.
+These initiatives aligned with and reinforced the existing strategy of the United States Government of reducing the overall vulnerability of IDPs to violent extremism.

 Objectives